CoinRemitter/prestashop/README.md

 3. The wallet list page will open.
 4. To add a new wallet, click on the plus button located on the top right corner of the page.
-5. A new page will appear, where you'll see multiple options such as **Select Coin, API key, Password and Exchange Rate Multiplier and Minimum Invoice Value.**
+5. A new page will appear, where you'll see multiple options such as **API key, Password and Exchange Rate Multiplier and Minimum Invoice Value.**

     ![Coinremitter-Plugin-Add_wallet](https://coinremitter.com/assets/img/screenshots/prestashop/create_wallet_2.png)

-6. **SELECT COIN :**  Select the coin that you want to support in your store.
 7. **API KEY :** Go to the website of Coinremitter and login to your account and get your API key from there.
 If you have any trouble getting your password and API key then [click here](https://blog.coinremitter.com/how-to-get-api-key-and-password-of-coinremitter-wallet/) to get the understanding.
 8. **PASSWORD :** Type the password that you have set while creating a new wallet in your merchant panel.
 9. **EXCHANGE RATE MULTIPLIER:**